szymon0w/Python-Platformer-main/README.md

 DONE:

 - add health of the player
 - touching fire should deal damage to the player
 - if player lose all his health he should be reborned on the start of the level
 - add up&down camera movement
 - add music and welcome sound to the game
 - add final point in game so if player get there he moves to the next level
+- change the look of the background, investigate if you can change everything to be darker or brighter

 TODO:
-- change the look of the background add different themes, investigate if you can change everything to be darker or brighter

 - add map of the city with smith, alchemist, magicians, quests, etc. and possibility to move around the map
 - add possibility to talk with people on the map using your microphone (QA?, chatGPT?)
 - consult with the game developer and writer about the story
 - explore what assets you can use [itch.io](https://itch.io/game-assets)
 - add dying animation
+- add different themes to make look of the map more insteresting
 - think about adding new developer to help you
 - write unit tests for current functions
 - investigate possibility of writing automatic tests